parth-20-07/parth-20-07.github.io/docs/Study Notes/C++ Programming Guide/Tools/Project Setup.md

 1. `CmakeLists.txt` : Contains the build guide for the codebase including pointing towards the needed libraries and compilation options.
 2. `compile_commands.json` : Contains the Intellisense information for the IDEs.
 3. `README.md` : Project Information for people to build and understand
-4. `tasks.py` : Script containing `invoke` which makes it easier to call CMake with custom commmands.
+4. `tasks.py` : Script containing `invoke` which makes it easier to call CMake with custom commands.
 5. `vcpkg.json` : Used by `vcpkg` to hold the libraries requested by user.

 ---